davekaj/website/pages/posts/creating-currencies.md

     - Crypto cities will look both like large ranches that band together to protect each other.
     - As well as cheap, portable housing that can create startup cities super fast.

+## What can Communties do to build with this stuff?
+- TODO - Crypto cities vitalik
+  - Not only local coins.... but local Governments too!
+    - ownership (land)
+    - business registration
+    - voting and governance
+    - identity
+    - GIVE A LINK TO VITALIKS BLOG
+  - NOTE - this is where the TOOLS below come in.
+So fit that in.
+- We will give them basic tools to build these currencies in a plug and play manner.
+Creating a local currency will be as easy as creating a Shopify Store.
+- Tools
+  - Cosmos - by nature no buy in. permissionless, not judgemental bridges. bottom up
+  - DeFi Primitives
+    - Bonding Curves
+    - Algo borrow and lending rates
+    - Easilt deployable NFTs and ERC20s
+    - Staking
+  - Governance Primitives
+    - Voting, quadratic voting
+  - Privacy
+  - Identities
+  - Tax collection & accounting.
+- These tools will be built, and will be built upon for open source Community organization.
+- Communities will be brought into the digital age with this.
+- This will also be adopted by larger entities, like cities, who want to streamline their organizations.
+Having these stanards built across the world will create for human efficiencies, and save us millions of hours of time.

 ## Bridging Local and Network Currencies
+- IBC is likely the best thing to use for this.
 - Building a single way for local currencies to opt upwards into the algo-stablecoin. so that many can do it at once.
 - **I think this will be a very important area, which today is completely unexplored, due to there being very little existing local currencies.**
 - Bridging the gap seems like a very big deal because local communities will have economic output, and they will want to exchange their local output for global assets.